Carpometacarpal joint: Fingers

-Among themselves, the four ulnar metacarpals also articulates with their neighbours at the intermetacarpal articulations.
+Among themselves, the four ulnar metacarpals also articulates with their neighbours at the intermetacarpal joints.

 Ligaments

 These four CMC joints are supported by strong transverse and weaker longitudinal ligaments: the dorsal carpometacarpal ligaments and the volar or palmar carpometacarpal ligaments.

 The interosseous ligaments consist of short, thick fibers, and are limited to one part of the carpometacarpal articulation; they connect the contiguous inferior angles of the capitate and hamate with the adjacent surfaces of the third and fourth metacarpal bones.

 Movements

 The carpometacarpal joints of second through fifth digits are arthrodial.
 The movements permitted in the second through fifth carpometacarpal joints most readily observable in the (distal) heads of the metacarpal bones.
 The range of motions in these joints decrease from the fifth to the second CMCs.

-The second to fifth joints are synovial ellipsoidal joints with a nominal degree of freedom (flexion/extension).
+The second to fifth joints are synovial condyloid joints with a nominal degree of freedom (flexion/extension).
 The second and third joints are however almost essentially immobile and can be considered to have zero degrees of freedom in practice, but capable of anteroposterior gliding (translation) movements.
 The second and third CMC however also capable of small degree of flexion-extension motion (11 degrees of flexion-extension motion for the second, while 7 degrees for the third).
 These two CMC provide the other three CMCs with a fixed and stable axis.
 While the mobility of the fourth CMC joint thus is perceptible, the first joint is a saddle joint with two degrees of freedom which except flexion/extension also enable abduction/adduction and a limited amount of opposition.
 Together the movements of the fourth and fifth CMCs facilitates for their fingers to oppose the thumb.